zcerx/AdaptiveWarden/README.md

 # Adaptive Warden

+The adaptive warden is a novel countermeasure for sophisticated network covert channels.
+It was implemented by M. Chourib.
+For the simulation of a NEL-capable covert channel, you can use the [NELtool](https://github.com/cdpxe/NELphase).

+This repository accompanies the following paper submission:

+M. Chourib, S. Wendzel, W. Mazurczyk: *Eliminating Network Covert Channels with the Adaptive Warden*.

 The Adaptive Warden bases the selection of its active rules based on the observed traffic.

 #### Adaptive filter CLI options